mmitropolitsky/booking.com_hyperledger/README.md

 Members use the cryptographic proof to verify that the particular OTA is authorized to perform the specified actions.
 One cannot tell that different transactions, signed by a given OTA using this method, were in fact signed by the same OTA either.

 Further development and improvement of Idemix is a work in progress.
-In particular, support for hiding the user's organization is an open issue, planned for implementation in a future release by the Fabric development team[^2].
+In particular, support for hiding the user's organization is an open issue, planned for implementation in a future release by the Fabric development team (Idemix selective attribute disclosure: [FAB-12759](https://jira.hyperledger.org/browse/FAB-12759) and [FABJ-154](https://jira.hyperledger.org/browse/FABJ-154)).

 Although the current implementation of Hyperledger Fabric does not deliver certain features that are of particular interest to this case, they are part of the design and will be available in the future.
 This is the reason why we decided to not focus on finding a workaround for this problem.
 The implications for the prototype network we present here is that an OTA can, in fact, see who issued the transactions in a channel.